jhpyle/docassemble/_docs/functions.md

 To get around this problem, **docassemble** allows interview authors to run code in "background processes."
-While the user is answering other questions, the **docassemble** server can be hard at work carrying out a variety of time-consuming tasks for the user.
+While the user is answering other questions, or looking at a user-friendly screen that instructs the user to be patient, the **docassemble** server can be hard at work carrying out a variety of time-consuming tasks for the user.

-These tasks can even operate in parallel.
+These processes can even operate in parallel.
 For example, if your interview searches the user's name in four different on-line databases, all of these searches can be carried out simultaneously, which will return a result to the user much faster than if the searches were carried out one after the other.

-**docassemble** uses [Celery], a "distributed task queue" system, to run these background tasks.
+**docassemble** runs these background tasks using [Celery], a "distributed task queue" system.
 [Celery] is highly scalable.
 If you are running **docassemble** on a single server and an interview starts 100 tasks at the same time, [Celery] will will queue the tasks and handle them in order, working on several of them at a time.
-And if background tasks are particularly important for your application, you can install multiple servers dedicated to handling these tasks.
+And if background tasks are particularly important for your application, you can install [multiple servers] dedicated to handling these tasks.

 ## <a name="background_action"></a>background_action()

+{% include side-by-side.html demo="background_action" %}

-Starting a task involves calling the `background_action()` function.
+Starting a background process involves calling the `background_action()` function.

 {% highlight yaml %}
 ---